Refinance Your Chicago Mortgage

-These are legally binding documents which spell out the financial obligation you are taking on and outlines your rights as a homeowner.
+These are legally binding documents that discuss the financial obligation you are taking on and your legal rights as a homeowner.

 Right to Cancel form

-You are given up to 3 business days after closing on your refinance to cancel/rescind the loan.
+You are given up to three business days after closing on your refinance to cancel/rescind the loan.

-This document explains the rules for when and how to cancel the loan and what is the result of cancelling your loan.
+This document explains the rules for when and how to cancel the loan and if there are any consequences.